Celebrating 50 Years! A Pioneering Experiment in Education via a Helpline

 • air dry.

 Textile experts would concur with the “mom” advice.
-Further, they would recommend that any stain removal should begin by 1) identifying the fiber type, and 2) determining the stain type.
-Depending on the fiber or stain type, the stain removal process is different
+Further, they recommend that any stain removal should begin by

-Most sport uniforms are made of polyester, nylon, or a blend of cotton and polyester, with polyester being widely used for youth sport uniforms.
-Polyester uniforms are extremely durable and also exhibit moisture wicking properties which allows sweat to wick away from the skin for more efficient evaporation.
-Polyester’s downside is it’s affinity for oil-based stains and shrinkage with heat.
+Most sport uniforms are made of polyester or a blend of cotton and polyester, with polyester being widely used for youth sport uniforms.
+Polyester uniforms are extremely durable and exhibit moisture wicking properties, allowing sweat to wick away from the skin for more efficient evaporation.
+Polyester’s downside is its affinity for oil-based stains and shrinkage with heat.
+Check the garment tag to determine the fiber content and note if spandex is part of the mix.
+(Some caution may be needed with spandex as it may not take the usual harsh treatment required to get the uniforms clean.)

 Most sport-induced stains are either protein stains or dye stains.
-Protein-based stains include things like blood, sweat, grass, mud and most dirts; protein stains can be time-consuming to remove as they usually involve some soaking time.
-A common dye stain in baseball uniforms is discoloration from red clay; red clay is the dirt combination used to skin the infield made of clay mixed with sand or silt and topped with brick dust.
+Protein-based stains include blood, sweat, grass, mud and most dirt; protein stains can be time-consuming to remove as they usually involve some soaking time.
+Grass stains can also be a dye stain as the stain comes from chlorophyll in the grass.
+Red clay stain is another dye stain.
+Red clay is the dirt combination used to skim the infield; it’s made of clay mixed with sand or silt and topped with brick dust.
 The reddish color of the dirt comes from iron oxide or rust.
+A combination of chlorophyll and red clay stains makes uniform cleaning challenging.

-Pre-soak protein-stained clothing in cold to lukewarm water.
+Reach for an enzyme-based product and pre-soak in cold to lukewarm (less than 100 degrees F) water.
 Protein stains will set if exposed to hot water, an iron, or a dryer.
 Heat cooks the protein, causing coagulation between the fibers in the yarns of the fabric, making the stains more difficult to remove.
-Enzyme based products (presoaks and detergents) work best as these cleaners contain enzymes that “eat” protein stains.
-When shopping for an enzyme laundry product, pay attention to products that have “bio” or “enzyme action” somewhere in their name usually indicating that it likely contains enzymes.
+Enzyme-based products (pre-soaks and detergents) work best as these cleaners contain enzymes that “eat” protein stains.
+When shopping for an enzyme laundry product, pay attention to products with “bio” or “enzyme action” somewhere in their name usually indicating that it likely contains enzymes.
+Launder by working a small amount of an enzyme based detergent into the stains and wash in enzyme detergent.
+If the stain persists, the American Cleaning Institute (ACI) recommends laundering with sodium hypochlorite bleach, if safe for fabric, or oxygen bleach, www.cleaninginstitute.org.

 Red Clay Stains

-And a final “mom” recommendation – Wash uniforms inside out to reduce potential peeling of letters or numbers and dye transfer.
-“HATS OFF” to all the moms, dads, and grandparents that support youth and their activities with their time, encouragement, and laundry duty!
-And thank you to the moms and dads who helped this grandma learn more about laundering today’s sport uniforms.
+“HATS OFF” to all the moms, dads, and grandparents who support youth and their activities with their time, encouragement, and laundry duty!

 *Reference to any commercial product, process, or service, or the use of any trade, firm, or corporate name is for general informational purposes only and does not constitute an endorsement, recommendation, or certification of any kind.
 Persons using such products assume responsibility for their use and should make their own assessment of the information and whether it is suitable for their intended use in accordance with current directions of the manufacturer.